-“Simply put, when employees have an ownership stake in their company, they will not ship their own jobs to China to increase their profits,” Sanders said.
+“Simply put, when employees have an ownership stake in their company, they will not ship their own jobs to China to increase their profits,” Bernie said.
 “They will be more productive.
 And, they will earn a better living.”

 Keeping Jobs in the U.S.

 “I am proud to be the only candidate running for president who not only voted against NAFTA and PNTR with China, but also stood on the picket lines with union workers opposing these unfair trade deals.” – Bernie Sanders, April 30, 2019